hellerve/blog/wip/A_Bad_Idea.md

 working](/zepto,_A_Eulogy.html) on [zepto](https://github.com/zepto-lang/zepto),
 and used some of my downtime to mull over some of the concepts that I wanted to put in the language, or had already implemented.
-I told a lot of people about it, too, and many seemed very interested in it, if only for all the ideas that I had.
+I told a lot of people about it, too, and many seemed very interested, if only in all the ideas that I had.

-Naturally, I eventually started to think about how I could get some of the concepts into Python in the hopes that people would then have an easier time understanding what they meant.
+Naturally, I eventually started to think about how I could get some of the concepts down in Python in the hopes that people would then have an easier time understanding what they meant.
 Most of the features seemed impossible to graft onto the language without touching the interpreter itself, which would make it both tedious to implement and for the curious to build.

 Then I thought of one of my favorite talks at the time, in which [David Beazley talks about metaprogramming in Python for three hours](https://www.youtube.com/watch?v=sPiWg5jSoZI).
-Among other things he builds a loader and importer for XML files that follow a certain schema, like a declarative way to define classes.
+Among other things, he builds a loader and importer for XML files that follow a certain schema, like a declarative way to define classes.
 While this is certainly at least a little silly, in my mind I connected that to a feature that zepto “borrowed” from Carp: the `#lang` reader shorthand.